maxim2266/ufw-stats/README.md

 }
 ```

 Tested on Linux Mint 20.1 with ufw v0.36.
+Requires Python 3.